ElGeroIngles/humanoid-villagers/guidelines.md

         - Add support for baby villagers.
         - Setting to toggle the "NPC" tag of mannequins.
         - Setting to customize the "NPC" tag of mannequins.
+    - Other:
+        - Remember to enable in `init.mcfunction` the last line so the config isn't applied everytime the user reloads the world.

 - Done:
     - Setting to pass all of the original entity's equipment to its human (defaults to true).